-This is the first Medium Term Debt Management Strategy paper (MTDMS) prepared by the County Government of West Pokot after the first general elections under the new constitution.
-This Strategy paper sets out the West Pokot County Government's objectives, strategy and plans for the management of its debt during first three years beginning Financial Year 2015/2016 to 2017/2018.

-The MTDMS is a plan that outlines what the County government intends to implement over the medium term in order to achieve a desired composition of debt portfolio.
+This is the third Medium Term Debt Management Strategy paper (MTDMS) prepared by the County Government of West Pokot since its inception.
+This Strategy paper sets out the County Government's objectives, strategy and plans for the management of its debt for Financial Year 2018/2019 and the medium term.
+The MTDMS is a plan that outlines what the county government intends to implement over the medium term in order to achieve a desired composition of debt portfolio.
 It operationalizes the government's debt management objectives i.e ensuring the County government's financing needs and payment obligations are met at the lowest possible cost consistent with a prudent degree of risk.
-The MTDMS has a strong focus on managing the risk exposure embedded in the debt portfolio-specifically, potential variations in the cost of debt servicing and its impact on the budget.
+It has a strong focus on managing the risk exposure embedded in the debt portfolio-specifically, potential variations in the cost of debt servicing and its impact on the budget.
 In particular, the MTDMS identifies how costs and risks vary with the composition of the debt.

-1.2 Definition of Debt
+1.2 Definition of Terms